davidmalawey/openGrow/README.md

-# openGrow
+### openGrow: open source designs for hydroponics &amp; aquaponics
-open source designs for hydroponics &amp; aquaponics
+This repository is best [viewed as a webpage](https://qr.net/opengrowproject)